Hemp Oil vs CBD Oil for Dogs

 Hemp cannabis, on the other hand, contains only trace amounts of THC (no more than 0.3%), so it lacks the ability to get you (or your dog) high or “stoned.”
 Hemp should in no way be confused with “drugs” used for recreational purposes.

 Hemp seed oil is made by cold-pressing the cleaned seeds from these low-THC strains of the cannabis plant.
 The oil can then be used nutritionally as it provides high levels of omega-3 and omega-6 essentially fatty acids.
-It’s especially rich in gamma linolenic acid (GLA), a type of omega-6 that’s been shown to help resolve cellular stress.
+It’s especially rich in gamma linolenic acid (GLA), a type of omega-6 fatty acid.
 1 The seeds also are rich in protein and amino acids and provide high amounts of antioxidants and vitamins like B and D. However, because hemp seed oil is extracted from the seeds of the cannabis plant—rather than the leaves or flowers—it does not provide any cannabinoids, terpenes, or other compounds.

 Hemp seed oil is included in foods, as supplements, and in skincare products.
 Unfortunately, there’s little in the way of animal, including dog, research at this time.